Purpose of Advising

-What is AVISO?
+What is Watermark?

 Success teams are established for each student based on their program of study to include instructors, the student’s advisor, and Student Services staff serving as Success Coaches.
-The success team works together to determine student success factors based on the real-time early alert data provided in AVISO and reaches out to offer support and assistance early, when academic or personal interventions will be most effective for success at SCC.
+The success team works together to determine student success factors based on the real-time early alert data provided in Watermark and reaches out to offer support and assistance early, when academic or personal interventions will be most effective for success at SCC.